Pet Allergy Testing for Dogs and Cats: A Guide for Owners

 Serological (blood) testing

-This involves testing the blood, looking for allergen–specific antibodies (IgE) which react to a number of common allergens, expected to contribute to atopic dermatitis.
-This is a convenient, simple pet allergy test that can lead to good results in some cases.
-However, it is not considered to be as accurate as intradermal skin testing.
+This involves testing the blood, looking for allergen–specific antibodies (IgE) which react to several common allergens, which may be contributing to atopic dermatitis.
+This is a convenient, simple pet allergy test that can be helpful in some cases, but intradermal testing is typically preferred by veterinary dermatologists when available.

 Intradermal skin testing (IDST)

-This is considered the gold standard of pet allergy testing amongst veterinary dermatologists.
-The test involves clipping the hair on the side of your pet’s chest and giving multiple (40-60) small allergen injections into the skin.
+This is the most used method by veterinary dermatologists when investigating environmental allergies.
+The test involves clipping the hair on the side of your pet’s chest and giving multiple small allergen injections into the skin.
 If your pet reacts to an allergen, a hive will develop at the injection site.
 Pets will usually need to be sedated for intradermal skin testing.

 How to help pets with allergies

-• Avoidance (where possible) of allergens – such as particular plants or chemicals
+Avoidance (where possible) of allergens – such as plants or chemicals

 Please note that while simply avoiding known allergens may help to reduce symptoms, it’s often unlikely to completely resolve them.
-Therefore, an additional form of treatment (e.g. medication) is usually required too.
+Therefore, an additional form of treatment (e.g. medication) is usually required.

 How much does a pet allergy test cost?

 Some pet allergy cases may need to be referred to a specialist dermatologist for an intradermal skin test.
-The costs for this will be significantly higher, usually requiring a consultation prior to testing.
-During your consultation, you’ll be given a detailed estimate of the cost.
-This will vary depending on the size of your pet and whether sedation is required.
+The costs for this are typically higher and usually require a consultation before testing.
+Costs will vary depending on whether sedation is required.

 Does pet insurance cover cat and dog allergy testing?